essoca/tyding-data/CodeBook.md

 ## The analysis script

-The script "run_analysis.R" is run from the directory "./" of the above tree.
+The script "run_analysis.R" should be run from the directory "./" of the above tree.
 It defines a function called "process" which does the following task when called independently on the training and test data sets:

 - It reads the data set ("train" or "test") as text and begings extracting the string corresponding to each observation.
 - It parses each of these strings to extract the 561 variables defined in "features.txt".